AlexBuildsLTS/OpusHunter/README.md

 1. **Auto-Apply Scripts**: Implement a Puppeteer or Playwright engine inside a Docker container (or via specialized APIs) to automatically click "Easy Apply" on LinkedIn and submit the AI-generated cover letter without user intervention.
 2. **Multi-CV Support**: Allow users to upload multiple base CVs (e.g., one for Frontend, one for Backend) and have the AI dynamically select the best one to use for each job.
-3. **Analytics Dashboard**: Add a beautiful chart view tracking jobs scraped, applications sent, and interview conversion rates.
+3. **Analytics Dashboard**: Add a beautiful chart view tracking jobs scraped, applications sent, and interview conversion rates
-4. **Local LLM Support**: For extreme privacy, add support for local models via Ollama instead of Gemini.

 ---